Korean families torn by war six decades ago rejoice in reunions

 Before leaving on Tuesday for a reunion with his elder brother in the North, Kim Ki-joo struggled to frame the questions he would ask at their first meeting in 65 years.

-"It is thrilling but I can't organize my thoughts," Kim said.
+"It is thrilling but I can't organise my thoughts," Kim said.
 "I can't think of what to say.
 We are being reunited after 65 years, when I was 11.
-I want to ask if he can recognize me."
+I want to ask if he can recognise me."

 (Reporting by Ji Dagyum; Writing by Ju-min Park; Editing by Michael Perry and Clarence Fernandez)